-Qualification Entry requirements Foundation Year Standard Applicants require a minimum of 5 Ofqual-accredited GCSEs at Grade 4 or above (or Grade C or above under the old grading system), or equivalent qualifications at Level 2 of the Ofqual General Conditions of Recognition, Condition E9: Qualification and Component Levels, including English Language and Maths.
+Qualification Entry requirements Foundation Year Standard Applicants require a minimum of 5 Ofqual-accredited GCSEs at Grade 4 or above (or Grade C or above under the old grading system), or equivalent qualifications at Level 2 of the Ofqual General Conditions of Recognition, Condition E9: Qualification and Component Levels, including English Language.
 Applicants must have completed Year 11 (Key Stage 4) Secondary School, or equivalent, at least 2 years prior to the start of the Programme.
-Applicants for whom English is a second language require IELTS at 5.5 (minimum 5.5 in each skill subset).
+Applicants for whom English is a second language require IELTS at 5.5 (minimum 5.5 in each skill sub-set).
 3-year Bachelors degree Applicants require a minimum UCAS Tariff Score of 112.
-Applicants require an Ofqual-accredited GCSE in English Language and Maths at Grade 4 or above (or Grade C or above under the old grading system), or an equivalent qualification at Level 2 of the Ofqual General Conditions of Recognition, Condition E9: Qualification and Component Levels.
-Applicants for whom English is a second language require IELTS at 6.0 (minimum 5.5 in each skill subset).
+Applicants require an Ofqual-accredited GCSE in English Language at Grade 4 or above (or Grade C or above under the old grading system), or an equivalent qualification at Level 2 of the Ofqual General Conditions of Recognition, Condition E9: Qualification and Component Levels.
+Applicants for whom English is a second language require IELTS at 6.0 (minimum 5.5 in each skill sub-set).
 2-year Bachelors degree [accelerated] Applicants require a minimum UCAS Tariff Score of 112.
-Applicants require an Ofqual-accredited GCSE in English Language and Maths at Grade 4 or above (or Grade C or above under the old grading system), or an equivalent qualification at Level 2 of the Ofqual General Conditions of Recognition, Condition E9: Qualification and Component Levels.
-Applicants for whom English is a second language require IELTS at 6.0 (minimum 5.5 in each skill subset).
-Applicants may be required to attend (and pass) an academic interview.
+Applicants require an Ofqual-accredited GCSE in English Language at Grade 4 or above (or Grade C or above under the old grading system), or an equivalent qualification at Level 2 of the Ofqual General Conditions of Recognition, Condition E9: Qualification and Component Levels.
+Applicants for whom English is a second language require IELTS at 6.0 (minimum 5.5 in each skill sub-set).

-Qualification Entry requirements 1-year Bachelors degree [Top-up] Applicants require a Pearson or SQA HND in a relevant discipline, or an equivalent qualification at Level 5.
-Applicants for whom English is a second language require IELTS at 6.0 (minimum 5.5 in each skill subset) unless the entry qualification was taught and assessed in English and the applicant completed the qualification within three years of entry onto the programme Applicants may be required to attend (and pass) an academic interview.
+Qualification Entry requirements Applicants may be required to attend (and pass) an academic interview.
+1-year Bachelors degree [Top-up] Applicants require a Pearson or SQA HND in a relevant discipline, or an equivalent qualification at Level 5.
+Applicants for whom English is a second language require IELTS at 6.0 (minimum 5.5 in each skill sub-set) unless the entry qualification was taught and assessed in English and the applicant completed the qualification within three years of entry onto the programme Applicants may be required to attend (and pass) an academic interview.

 These entry requirements are intended as a general guide.
-Each application is considered individually.
+Each application is considered individually as we offer a Non-Standard admission route.